-Fujifilm was one of the original digital ILC makers, cooperating with Nikon to make a small DSLR-type camera in the 1990’s, then eventually making their own DSLRs based on Nikon film bodies (S1 Pro, S2 Pro, S3 Pro, S5 Pro) with special Fujifilm-designed sensors, but using Nikon F-mount lenses.
+Fujifilm was one of the original digital ILC makers, cooperating with Nikon to make a small DSLR-type camera in the 1990’s, then eventually making their own early DSLRs based on Nikon film bodies (S1 Pro, S2 Pro, S3 Pro, S5 Pro) with special Fujifilm-designed sensors, but using Nikon F-mount lenses.

-Fujifilm left the ILC business sometime in the 2007-2008 time period, then returned with APS-C mirrorless cameras instead of DSLRs in 2012.
-Since 2012, Fujifilm has been been fairly rapidly iterating models in their mirrorless lineup, which uses Fujifilm X lenses.
+Fujifilm left the ILC business in the 2007-2008 time period, then returned with APS-C mirrorless cameras instead of DSLRs in 2012.
+Since 2012, Fujifilm has been been rapidly iterating models in their mirrorless lineup, which uses Fujifilm X lenses.

 For crop sensor models, there are basically five lines:

 - The dual-viewfinder X-Pro models, which feature both optical and EVF viewfinder options (via an ingenious design controlled by a mechanical switch).

 - The DSLR-like X-T models, with a big, bright, fast EVF.
 This seems to be where most of Fujifilm’s design activity begins for all models, as focus and other systems seem to originate in this model and then get spread to the other models.

 - The X-E models, which are a more rangefinder style camera, but with a built-in EVF.